RESOLVN/cep/ceps/2001/README.md

 ## Abstract

 This CEP documents the semantics, syntax and conventions associated with the format and style of knowledge checks in training and assessment modules.
+(For information about the number of knowledge checks, use of retries, hints and point values, refer to related knowledge check CEPs.)

 ## Rationale

-The aim of this CEP is to standardize the presence and the presentation of knowledge checks in training and assessment modules.
+The aim of this CEP is to standardize on the presence and the presentation of knowledge checks in training and assessment modules.
 Refer to other CEPs for a complete understanding of knowledge checks, including but not limited to, the formulation or construction of wording, point values, retry attempts and use of hints.

 Note: Within the SimSpace Portal content creation interface, the task for a knowledge check is labeled "question", even though the knowledge check may not be worded as an actual question.
 This and related CEPs therefore use the term "knowledge check".